genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_project.md

 ---
-title: 'Create New Project'
+title: 'Create Project'
-id: create-new-project
+id: create-project
 ---

-# Create New Project
+# Create Project

 To help give you a helping hand in getting started with your applications, our [GenX CLI](/flow/introduction/prerequisites/#genx-cli)  tool will allow you to create seed projects.